Saima445/Saima445/README.md

 Alongside that, I’ve done freelance/school projects like designing and implementing a **WordPress landing page** for a client.

-💡 *My motto: everything can be learned with curiosity and hard work.*
+💡 *Everything can be learned with curiosity and hard work.*

 ## 🔧 Tech Stack